mlatcl/mlatcl.github.io/_availableprojects/latent-probabilistic-models-for-structure-learning-in-massively-missing-data.md

   best to apply VAEs to datasets with missing data.

-  I﻿n this projects we intend to explore a novel incarnation of a Gaussian process latent variables which can swork with missing data.
+  I﻿n this projects we intend to explore a novel incarnation of a Gaussian process latent variables which can work seamlessly with missing data, the architecture would include a pointNet encoder which will encode every partial data point as a set with indicator variables (capturing the dimension identity) and a classical Gaussian process decoder.

   T﻿he focus would be on assessing the quality of uncertainty calibration, structure learning in latent space, and reconstruction quality on previously unseen data.